Deanna Cooper: Reading

 On 17 July 2020, Reading announced the signing of Cooper.
 On 7 July 2022, Reading announced that Cooper had signed a new two-year contract with the club.

 Newcastle United

 On 5 July 2024, Newcastle United announced the signing of Cooper upon the expiration of her contract at Reading.

+In June 2026, Newcastle announced that Cooper would depart the club at the end of the 2025–26 WSL 2 season.

+Burnley

+In July 2026, Cooper joined Burnley on a two-year contract with the option to extend for a further 12 months.